 4. File Manager

-File Manager is a free, ad-supported app that can very well fit your needs for a file manager on iOS devices.
+File Manager is a free, ad-supported app that can very well fit your needs for a file manager on iPhone and iPad devices.
 The app comes with a clean interface, where you can easily create files, and folders.
 You can also add various cloud services to the app, so you can easily manage all your cloud accounts from one place.
 The app supports services like Dropbox, WebDAV, Google Drive, One Drive, and many more.

 File Manager also includes its very own web browser, that you can use to download files directly to the app, or just to browse the web.
 It also supports passcode locking, so you can secure your files with ease, and not have to worry about unauthorized access.
 Talking about security, the app also supports Touch ID for devices that come with Touch ID capability.
 You can share files from your iPhone to the cloud, using WiFi Sync, or through iTunes.
 If you get annoyed by the ads in the app, you can remove them with an in-app purchase, as well.